mattbnz/web-matt/content/w/2023-goals.md

 The second factor that I've slowly come to realise has been missing from my career in the last few years has been participation in a professional community and a variety of enriching interpersonal relationships.
 As much as I value and need this type of interaction, fostering and sustaining it unfortunately doesn't come naturally to me.
 Working remotely since 2016 and then taking a 9 month break out of the industry are not particularly helpful contributors to building and maintaining a wide network either!

-The lesson here is simply that I'm going to need to push past my comfort zone in reaching out and introducing myself to a range of people in order to grow my professional network, and equally I need to be diligent and disciplined in making time to maintain and regularly connect with people whom I respect and find energizing to interact with.
+The lesson here is simply that I'm going to need to push past my comfort zone in reaching out and introducing myself to a range of people in order to grow my professional network, and equally I need to be diligent and disciplined in making time to maintain and regularly connect with people whom I respect and find energising to interact with.

 ### Personal Influences